 - Left panel: Page blocks and sections to build and customize your page

-- Right panel: Preview of how your landing page looks in real-time
+- Right panel: Preview of your how your landing page looks in real-time

 Adding content to your page is as simple as dragging a block from the left and dropping it into place on the right.
 We’ll show you how to do this in the next step.

-Before customizing your WooCommerce checkout page, you’ll need to set up a basic checkout page structure.
+Before you start customizing your WooCommerce checkout page, let’s set up a basic checkout page structure.

-In the right-hand panel, choose a page layout by clicking any column options.
+In the right-hand panel, choose a page layout by clicking any of the column options.

-It adds a simple framework to your page, as you can see below.
+As you can see below, it adds a simple framework to your page.
 This is where any page elements you add will sit.

 Next, you need to add your WooCommerce checkout to your page.
 In the left-hand panel, scroll down to the WooCommerce section.
 Then click the Checkout block and drag it into one of the columns you made previously.

-You should now see your WooCommerce checkout form inside your landing page design.
-You’ll see the checkout field editor and Style settings in the left-hand panel when you click your checkout form.
+You should now see your WooCommerce checkout form right inside your landing page design.

-Now click the Templates tab, and you’ll see various custom styles for your checkout fields.
+Now click the Templates tab, and you’ll see a variety of custom styles for your checkout fields.
 Click any style to add it to your checkout form instantly.

 Before moving on, click the green Save button in the top-right corner of your screen to save your progress.

-With your landing page now looking more like it should, let’s look at some other ways to edit your WooCommerce checkout page.
+With your landing page now looking more like it should, let’s look at some other ways to customize your WooCommerce checkout page.

 To help customers find their way around, it’s good practice to add a header to your checkout page.
 SeedProd offers an easy way to do this with Sections.